wallarm/product-documentation/docs/latest/updating-migrating/older-versions/what-is-new.md

-# What is new in Wallarm node (if upgrading node 2.18 or lower)
+# What is new in Wallarm node (if upgrading a deprecated node)

-This page lists the changes available when upgrading the node 2.18 up to version 4.2.
+This page lists the changes available when upgrading the node of the deprecated version (3.6 and lower) up to version 4.4.
 Listed changes are available for both the regular (client) and multi-tenant Wallarm nodes.

-!!! warning "Wallarm nodes 2.18 and lower are deprecated"
+!!! warning "Wallarm nodes 3.6 and lower are deprecated"
-    Wallarm nodes 2.18 and lower are recommended to be upgraded since they are [deprecated](../versioning-policy.md#version-list).
+    Wallarm nodes 3.6 and lower are recommended to be upgraded since they are [deprecated](../versioning-policy.md#version-list).

     Node configuration and traffic filtration have been significantly simplified in the Wallarm node of version 4.x.
 Some settings of node 4.x are **incompatible** with the nodes of older versions.
 Before upgrading the modules, please carefully review the list of changes and [general recommendations](../general-recommendations.md).